Theatre (THEA)

 THEA 211 Introduction to Playwriting credit: 3 Hours.

-Practical course in writing for the stage, including a study of basic dramatic construction and the analysis of weekly writing assignments, focusing on structure, style, and imagination, and culminating in a final term project of a one-act play.
+Practical course in writing for the stage, including a study of basic dramatic construction, focusing on structure, style, and imagination, culminating in a final project of a ten-minute play.
+Creative writing prompts and individual ideas will be the inspiration for weekly writing assignments.
 Prerequisite: THEA 208 or consent of instructor.

 THEA 212 Introduction to Directing credit: 3 Hours.

 Practical course in directing for the stage, focusing on script analysis, script preparation, casting, staging techniques, and design strategies, culminating in a directorial concept presentation of a contemporary play.
-Prerequisite: THEA 208.
+Prerequisite: THEA 122 or consent of instructor.

 THEA 218 Intro to Social Issues Theatre credit: 3 Hours.